Christine Grahame: Causes

 One of Grahame's first actions as an MSP in 1999 was to set up a Cross Party Group to support the work of public petitions on the re-establishment of the Borders Railway which had been closed in 1969 during the controversial Beeching cuts.
 She continued to campaign for this for a number of years, with the line eventually opening between Edinburgh and Tweedbank in 2015.

 Grahame has named her continued support of this as one of her biggest achievements and said on its opening "As someone who has campaigned for the return of the Waverley Line since 1999, it was an absolute privilege to be have finally traveled the length of the journey by rail, and to appreciate our wonderful countryside from a new perspective.
 So far this project has been an overwhelming success...
 If my experience is anything to go by, this will undoubtedly bring many, many visitors to Midlothian and the Borders as well as encouraging people to stay and live in the area."

+In 2026, reflecting on her time in the Scottish Parliament, Grahame said that the Borders Railway was her "proudest achievement".